 |VA Rental History:

 Rental History – A home buyers must demonstrate their ability to successfully pay their monthly housing expense.
 A lender will require a Verification of Rent (VOR) from a Rental Management Company.
 Some lenders will accept 12 months of canceled checks showing rental history if the landlord is a private owner.
 VA mortgage guidelines will allow for one 30 day rental late payment in the past 24 months given that the applicant had a credit mid-score higher than 720.Living with Family – VA loan requirements allow for rental history if the applicant is living with family and paying rent.
 However, if the applicant is not paying rent, then he/she is not eligible for a VA loan.

 |Home Occupancy Requirements:

 VA loan requirements state that the property occupancy must be an owner occupied primary residence.
 VA does not permit investment property or vacation/second homes.
 VA will also not permit any non-occupant co-borrowers.

 |2017 VA Loan Limits:

-Each county and state has specific loan limits.
+Each county and state have specific loan limits.
 VA loan requirements follow the 2017 Conventional loan limit of $424,100 in most locations across the U.S. There are certain locations deemed higher costs (California, South Florida, Virginia, North East, etc) that permit higher loan amounts.
+Home buyers in higher costs locations like Miami Dade, San Diego, DC, Chicago, San Francisco and Boston can read about the VA Jumbo Loan here.
 Contact us today to discuss your county/state loan amount limits.